Contango

+where $F_{t,T}$ is the futures price at time $t$ for delivery at time $T$, $S_t$ is the spot price, $\mathrm{Int}_t$ is the financing or interest cost, $w_t$ is the storage cost and $c_t$ is the convenience yield.
+Contango therefore occurs when financing and storage costs exceed the convenience yield.
+Because the convenience yield varies with inventories and conditions in the physical market, contango may reflect abundant current supply rather than expectations that spot prices will rise.

 Contango is normal for a nonperishable commodity that has a cost of carry.
 Such costs include warehousing fees and interest forgone on money tied up (or the time value of money, etc.), less income from leasing out the commodity if possible (e.g., gold).
 For perishable commodities, price differences between near and far delivery are not a contango.
 Different delivery dates are in effect entirely different commodities in this case, since fresh eggs today will not still be fresh in six months' time, ninety-day treasury bills will have matured, etc.

 Description

 The Commission of the European Communities, in a report on agricultural commodity speculation, defined backwardation and contango in relation to spot prices: "The futures price may be either higher or lower than the spot price.
 When the spot price is higher than the futures price, the market is said to be in backwardation.
 It is often called 'normal backwardation' as the futures buyer is rewarded for risk he takes off the producer.
 If the spot price is lower than the futures price, the market is in contango".

 A normal forward curve depicting the prices of multiple contracts, all for the same good, but of different maturities, slopes upward.
 For example, a forward oil contract for twelve months in the future is selling for $100 today, while today's spot price is $75.
 The expected spot price twelve months in the future may actually still be $75.
 To purchase a contract at more than $75 supposes a loss (the "loss" would be $25 if the contract were purchased for $100) to the agent who "bought forward" as opposed to waiting a year to buy at the spot price when oil is actually needed.
 But even so, there is utility for the forward buyer in the deal.

 Experience tells major end users of commodities (such as gasoline refiners, or cereal companies that use great quantities of grain) that spot prices are unpredictable.
 Locking in a future price puts the purchaser "first in line" for delivery even though the contract will, as it matures, converge on the spot price as shown in the graph.
 In uncertain markets where end users must constantly have a certain input of a stock of goods, a combination of forward (future) and spot buying reduces uncertainty.
 An oil refiner might purchase 50% spot and 50% forward, getting an averaged price of $87.50 for the one barrel spot ($75) and the one barrel bought forward ($100).